-Leader's actions or impact of leader's actions relevant to this indicator are evident but are inconsistent or of insufficient scope or proficiency

-The district teacher evaluation system is being implemented but the process is focused on procedural compliance rather than improving faculty proficiency on instructional strategies that impact student achievement.
+Improvement: Leader's actions or impact of leader's actions relevant to this indicator are evident but are inconsistent or of insufficient scope or proficiency The district teacher evaluation system is being implemented but the process is focused on procedural compliance rather than improving faculty proficiency on instructional strategies that impact student achievement.

-The manner in which monitoring is conducted is not generally perceived by
+The manner in which monitoring is conducted is not generally perceived by faculty as supportive of their professional improvement.

-Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.
+Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.